Who is "Old Nancy"?

 Lee County.
 She is presently located on private property

-in Opelika.
 We are in the process of accepting donations to build a

 permanent home in the Museum of East Alabama on